Xuhpclab/drcctprof-docs/source/quickstart.rst

 Example: instr_statistics_clean_call
 ---------------------------------------------

-In this example, you will write a simple application in C, compile it, and then run it using drcctlib_instr_statistics_clean_call client.
+In this example, you will write a simple program in C, compile it, and run it using drcctlib_instr_statistics_clean_call client.
-The client will display the top 200 **instructions**:sup:`*` with their execution times and calling paths in the output file.
+The client will display the top 200 **instructions**:sup:`*` of the most execution frequency within their full call paths in the output file.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 1. Create source file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Create a simple C application and save it as a file named sample.c.
+Create a simple C program and save it as a file named sample.c.

 .. literalinclude:: code/sample.c
    :language: c